 NLJC makes a special High Holy Day charity appeal each year during which we collect and transmit donations on behalf of our community.
 Members of our congregation choose the charities to be supported each year.

-And given the impact the current economy is having on poor families, there has scarcely been a more crucial time to support the Norwich Food Bank, a local charity.
+Given the impact the current economy is having on poor families, there has scarcely been a more crucial time to support the Norwich Food Bank, a local charity.
 NLJC members, along with other members of the local Council of Christians and Jews chapter, have also volunteered at the Norwich Food Bank.
+NLJC collects & drops off non-perishable foods for the Norwich Food Bank.

 We have supported many charities including Harwich Kindertansport Memorial Appeal, New Routes Integration, Hagar: Jewish-Arab Education for Equality, Sindyanna of Galilee, Ma’ayan baBustan (or in Arabic, Ein Bustan).
 It is the first Jewish/Arab Waldorf kindergarten in Israel.